AdrianNiu/plone_aws/README.md

 Amazon ECS: Used to deploy an Amazon ECS containerized application as a task set.

 EFS Blobstorage will work with Blobstorage backup with lifecycle rule.
+AWS VS Azure in storage comparison.

 LINUX command: